scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 Preparing the data
 ------------------

-To download the data required for this demo, open a terminal and activate your scilpy virtual environment.
-Then, navigate to the scilpy repository on your computer and enter the command: ``pytest -v`` **\***.
+To download the data required for this demo, open a terminal, move to any location you see fit for this demo and execute the following command:

-**\*As soon as the tests start, you can abort the process** and navigate to any location outside of the scilpy repository that you see fit for this demo.
-All the necessary files are now downloaded on your computer.

-Then, execute the following command:
 ::

+   wget https://scil.usherbrooke.ca/scil_test_data/dvc-store/files/md5/82/248b4888a63b0aeffc8070cc206995 -O others.zip
+   && unzip others.zip -d Data
+   && chmod -R 755 Data
-   cp ~/.scilpy/others/fibercup_bundles.trk ./centerlines.trk
+   && cp ./Data/others/fibercup_bundles.trk ./centerlines.trk

-to bring our data to the current location and rename it to ``centerlines.trk``.
+   && echo 0.001 >diameter.txt

+This will fetch a tractogram to act as our set of centerlines, and then generate diameters to form our fibertubes.

-It is a subset of the FiberCup phantom ground truth:
+``centerlines.trk`` is a subset of the FiberCup phantom ground truth:

 .. image:: https://github.com/user-attachments/assets/3be43cc9-60ec-4e97-95ef-a436c32bba83
    :alt: Fibercup subset visualized in 3D

-Now that we have a tractogram to act as our set of centerlines, we will need to create a file containing the diameters.
-To do this, enter the command:
-``echo 0.001 >diameter.txt`` This single diameter will later be applied to all the centerlines to form a set of 1um thick fibertubes.

 The first thing to do with our data is to resample ``centerlines.trk`` so that each centerline is formed of segments no longer than 0.2 mm.